Pers8/obsidian-files/Comparison between King Lear and HouseBoy.md

 ### Narrative Style :

 The Narrative style of King Lear is that of a play that is composed of dialogues and action.
 The language is poetic and elevated with a complex structure and multiple layers of meaning.
 The narrative style of House Boy is that of a novel which is composed of prose and description.
-The language is simplier and more straight
+The language is simplier and more straight forward

+### Author's background :